Antidepressant: Eating disorders

 Antidepressants are recommended as an alternative or additional first step to self-help programs in the treatment of bulimia nervosa.
 SSRIs (fluoxetine in particular) are preferred over other antidepressants due to their acceptability, tolerability, and superior reduction of symptoms in short-term trials.
 Long-term efficacy remains poorly characterized.
 Bupropion is not recommended for the treatment of eating disorders, due to an increased risk of seizure.

 Similar recommendations apply to binge eating disorder.
 SSRIs provide short-term reductions in binge eating behavior, but have not been associated with significant weight loss.

 Clinical trials have generated mostly negative results for the use of SSRIs in the treatment of anorexia nervosa.
 Treatment guidelines from the National Institute of Health and Care Excellence (NICE) recommend against the use of SSRIs in this disorder.
 Those from the American Psychiatric Association (APA) note that SSRIs confer no advantage regarding weight gain, but may be used for the treatment of co-existing depressive, anxiety, or obsessive–compulsive disorders.

 Pain

 Fibromyalgia

 A 2012 meta-analysis concluded that antidepressant treatment favorably affects pain, health-related quality of life, depression, and sleep in fibromyalgia syndrome.
 Tricyclics appear to be the most effective class, with moderate effects on pain and sleep, and small effects on fatigue and health-related quality of life.
 The fraction of people experiencing a 30% pain reduction on tricyclics was 48%, versus 28% on placebo.
 For SSRIs and SNRIs, the fractions of people experiencing a 30% pain reduction were 36% (20% in the placebo comparator arms) and 42% (32% in the corresponding placebo comparator arms) respectively.
 Discontinuation of treatment due to side effects was common.
-Antidepressants including amitriptyline, fluoxetine, duloxetine, milnacipran, moclobemide, and pirlindole are recommended by the European League Against Rheumatism (EULAR) for the treatment of fibromyalgia based on "limited evidence".
+Antidepressants including amitriptyline, duloxetine, milnacipran, moclobemide, and pirlindole are recommended by the European League Against Rheumatism (EULAR) for the treatment of fibromyalgia based on "limited evidence".